eriehan/Cell-Project/README.md

     5. click "select file" againt to start a new simulation

 ### Impressions
 * For this project, our team has a clear delegation of work.
 This helped to increase efficiency, since everyone is clear about what they need to work on.
-Also, it reduces many pontential merge conflicts in GIT.
+Also, it reduces many potential merge conflicts in GIT.

 ### Extra Features Added
 * Display a line chart of the populations of all of the "kinds" of cells over the time of the simulation (updated dynamically, similar to the example in predator-prey)